 Carol (Todd Haynes, 2015)

 Carol begins with a man interrupting a conversation between two women, Carol Aird and Therese Belivet.
 The women are sitting at a table, apparently having a casual conversation.
 By the end of the film we will have understood the weight of this exchange, but for now we can only register the effect of the man forcibly imposing his presence.
 Carol is visibly annoyed, she is trying to keep her cool before leaving the table and the scene.
 Only later will we know the turmoil behind the façade.
 Therese is embarrassed, in her eyes the reflection of the fight within her because she realizes, and it will happen again, that she has no control over the situation.
 This is just the first of many instances where women’s intimate space is invaded by men.
 Repeatedly over the course of Carol and Therese’s story, they face male gaze and male ire, men trying to make them reason according to male logic.
 With the exception of Harge Aird, Haynes does not show us how low men can get when they fail to take a relationship between two women into consideration.
-The male characters cannot accept a thing such as two women in love, and Haynes makes no effort to give us a man able to think otherwise.
+The male characters cannot accept a thing such as two women in love, and Haynes makes no effort to explore the dark side of more than one man.
+One is enough for him.
 Considering some of the comments I hear in my everyday life on gender-related topics, Haynes has all the reasons to be cynical.

 Carol explores the discovery of love and the progress of the relationship through senses.
 The viewer feels the surfaces as if touching them, not because the sound design is great, which it is by the way, but because the grace of the characters’ movements is matched by the delicacy of the camera capturing them.
 The gentleness of a photograph, the softness of a sweater, the coldness of a gun: objects are alive without getting in the way.
 And yet Haynes avoids the objectification of commodities.
 In spite of the evident comfort in Carol’s life and the modest state of Therese’s one, Carol offers few glimpses of this difference, because it is irrelevant when it comes to what the women’s hearts crave for.
 When on the road, their love deepens unhindered by how cheap or expensive the room they are in is.
 As long as men are not around, the issue is not where or how.